alal9000/finshark/frontend/notes.md

 - npm install dotenv --save

 =========================================
-up2: - analysing the button jsx on the Search component with the next step adding in the omitted code to App
+up2: - analysing the prop drilling of onPortfolioCreate

-TS: 11 - Lists
+TS: 13 - Arrays

 onClick: (e: SyntheticEvent) => void;

 ===========================================

+note: onPortfolioCreate funciton does not need to be propdrilled from root component down.
+It can be just defined and used inside AddPortfolio if its not used anywhere else, only define it inside the root if the function is shared throughout the app.